tp tate@programs $750 proof

 Agent teams are moving from chat demos into workflows that touch private files, SaaS APIs, MCP servers, payment flows, browsers, databases, and other agents.
 That creates a different launch bar.
 A useful demo is not enough if the reviewer cannot see the boundaries.

-The public TechEx / lablab enterprise AI hackathon tracks point at the same gap: agent security, AI governance, Gemini-based agents, and deployable enterprise workflows.
+Current enterprise agent launches point at the same gap: agent security, MCP governance, access control, auditability, and deployable enterprise workflows.
 The interesting part is not the phrase "agent security."
-It is the evidence buyers and judges can inspect.
+It is the evidence buyers, partners, and judges can inspect.

 What an evidence pack should show